geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 40. Upon further investigation, Adatum's CTO has determined that Alex Wilber's account has, in fact, not been compromised; therefore, the CTO has asked Holly to remove the block on Alex's sign in.
 Repeat steps 30 through 33 to unblock his account.
 Note how the **Block sign-in** window from step 32 now displays the **Unblock sign-in** window instead.  <br/>

 	In the **Unblock sign-in** window, the **Block this user from signing in** check box is currently selected.
-Select this check box to clear it, select **Save changes**, and once Alex has been unblocked from signing in, close this window.
+Select this check box to clear it, select **Save changes**. <br/>

+	Note the warning message that's displayed indicating it can take up to 15 minutes before Alex can sign in again.
+As such, you will **NOT** try to log back in as Alex on LON-CL1.
+Instead, remain on LON-DC1 and simply close the **Unblock sign-in** window.

-41. Leave your browser and all tabs open and proceed to the next exercise.
+41. On LON-DC1, leave your browser and all tabs open and proceed to the next exercise.

 # Proceed to Lab 2 - Exercise 2